 Soils: Soils on the ranch are dominated by the Lueders-Throck complex, Nukrum clay loam, Nuvalde clay loam, Lueders-Springcreek complex, and Rodewn clay loam.

 Trees and Browse: Tree cover consists primarily of mesquite, hackberry, and a few elm trees.
 Browse and brush species beneficial to wildlife are catclaw, bumelia, elbowbrush, lime prickly ash.
 There is also prickly pear cactus and other plants common to this area.

-Cattle: This is a productive cattle ranch with a carrying capacity of 350-400 animal units.
+Cattle: This is a productive cattle ranch with a carrying capacity of 500 animal units.
 The ranch is adequately watered and appropriately fenced to promote rotational grazing.
 It is common in this area for ranchers to stock the land with an animal unit per 20-25 acres.
-Currently, the land is leased with a maximum of 500 animal units allowed.
-The soils are conducive to more cultivated land, but mesquite clearing would be necessary to accomplish this.
-Pastureland and grasses are currently in very good condition.
+Currently, the land is leased with a maximum of 500 animal units.
+The soils are conducive to additional cultivated land if more mesquite clearing was accomplished.

 Brush Management: The grazing lessee has taken exceptional care of the ranch.
 Areas around both traps and the lane connecting them have been cleared of mesquite, enhancing cattle movement and rotational grazing opportunities.
 The pastures have not been overgrazed and the brush work has improved the ranch in several ways.